All About Our Restaurants

 (859) 685-0330

-What happens when you combine Holly Hill Inn with the venerable Fasig-Tipton Thoroughbred Sales Co., a stalwart of the racing world?
-The result is Holly Hill Events, a winning combination of warm Bluegrass hospitality and delectable farm-to-table cuisine, served up in an iconic Kentucky setting on the outskirts of Lexington, Ky.
-Our team has years of experience; we can bring your dreams to life and help create lasting memories.
-We have a 20+ year tradition of hosting weddings, fundraisers, corporate events and other celebrations.
+When you combine Holly Hill Inn with the venerable Fasig-Tipton Thoroughbred Sales Co., a stalwart of the racing world, the result is Holly Hill Events.
+It’s a winning combination of warm Bluegrass hospitality and delectable farm-to-table cuisine, served up in an iconic Kentucky setting.
+Our team has years of experience hosting weddings, fundraisers, corporate events and other celebrations.
+We can bring your dreams to life and help create lasting memories.
 Our Kentucky Proud menus are complemented by signature cocktails, an extensive bourbon collection and an award-winning wine list.
 Events Director Teresa Darnell, and Chef Scott Darnell and their team make magic happen every time.

 Est. 2001